thenickygee/thenickygee/README.md

 # 👽 Nicky Gee.

 I'm a software engineer by day and a software engineer by night.
-- 🔭 I’m currently working on an AI Chatbot at work and an AI NPC in my free time.
+- 🔭 building an AI Chatbot at work and an AI NPC in my free time.
-- 🌱 I’m currently learning Rust and Swift.
+- 🌱 learning Rust and Swift.
-- 📫 How to reach me: thenickygee@proton.me
+- 📫 thenickygee@proton.me